U.S. gives up on U.N. Security Council in Syria crisis, blames Russia

 "As we routinely do, the U.S. is sharing critical information related to this attack with the U.N. and our partners and allies," Power's spokeswoman Erin Pelton.

 Earlier this week, U.N.
-Secretary-General Ban Ki-moon cast doubt on the legality of any military action against Syria that is not in self-defence or lacks Security Council backing.
+Secretary-General Ban Ki-moon cast doubt on the legality of any military action against Syria that is not in self-defense or lacks Security Council backing.

 Power said that sometimes it is necessary to go outside the Security Council when it is deadlocked.
 She cited the case of the Kosovo war in 1999.